All Episodes

 I think it is a dead end.

-But don't tell me I don't support the troops, and don't tell me I'm invested in defeat.
+But don't tell me I don't support the troops and don't tell me I'm invested in defeat.

-Well, I will, Senator, because you are back in just a second.
+Well, I will, Senator, because you are.

-This is gonna get nasty.
+This is going to get nasty.

-Scooter Libby's lawyer opening statement.
+Schooner Libby's lawyer opening statement.

 Export Selection